British Iron Company: New British Iron Company (1843-1892)

-Thanks to the personal intervention of a number of shareholders, the old company was saved from the otherwise inevitable liquidation that it faced and the transfer of its assets to the New British Iron Company was authorised by Act of Parliament in August 1843.
-All the assets of the old company were sold to the new company for £200,000 and it was finally wound up in 1844 by Act of Parliament.
+Thanks to the personal intervention of a number of shareholders, the old company was saved from the otherwise inevitable liquidation that it faced and the transfer of its assets to the New British Iron Company was authorised by act of Parliament, the British Iron Company Act 1843 (6 & 7 Vict. c. cx) in August 1843.
+All the assets of the old company were sold to the new company for £200,000 and it was finally wound up in 1844 by the British Iron Company (Winding Up) Act 1844 (7 & 8 Vict. c. xlvi).

 The new company was a more modest undertaking with a capital of £400,000.
 It remained on a secure financial footing for most of its existence and came to enjoy a high reputation within commercial circles.
 A contributory factor was the policy of divesting the company of its less profitable properties and concentrating activities on a few core sites.
 Thus Abersychan was sold to the Ebbw Vale Company in 1852.
 At about the same time Plas Issa in north Wales was sold to Samuel Giller and Netherton to Noah Hingley & Sons.
 Hingley also acquired Dudley Wood a few years later.
 Following the closure of Ruabon ironworks in 1887 operations were confined to Brierley Hill and Corngreaves.

 The company was registered as a limited liability company in 1883 with a nominal capital of £600,000.
 In 1887 it went into voluntary liquidation but this was reversed in 1890 after arrangements had been made with the creditors.
 Plans were then prepared for a reconstruction of the company and the modernisation of the works at Corngreaves, but when the necessary additional capital was not forthcoming the debenture holders petitioned for the appointment of a receiver.
 A winding-up order was made in June 1892 but in September the company resolved to go into voluntary liquidation.
 The company continued to trade while arrangements were made for the disposal of its assets.
 Attempts to sell the entire Corngreaves estate as a single concern were unsuccessful, but the ironworks itself was eventually bought by the former general manager in 1894 while Noah Hingley & Sons bought the rights to the trademarks and goodwill of the company.